 These days, you can find Blake in and around Red River Gorge, Kentucky, climbing rocks, bolting new routes, fixing old ones, dusting off boulders, and eating Nutella brownies at the Red River Rockhouse, where he can often be found writing code for the American Alpine Club and maintaining the website www.BadBolts.com where climbers nation-wide can report bolts that may need attention.
 Check it out next time you find a spinner.

-After years of flatland and football, Clark found home again at higher elevations after a momentous trek in the Colorado Rockies.
-Shortly thereafter, he moved to the Left Coast, seeking tutelage from the madcaps and boddhisatvas of the climbing tribe.
+After years of flatland and football, Clark found home again at higher elevations after a momentous trek in the Rockies.
+Shortly thereafter, he moved to the Left Coast, seeking tutelage from the madcaps and boddhisatvas of the climbing community.
 The will to climb has since taken him back east and west again to delight in the vertical lands of Turtle Island.
-Clark is thrilled to carry the torch down in Hueco, to serve the climbing community and Hueco Tanks State Park and Historic Site in such a way that maintains current and future access.
+Clark is thrilled to carry the torch down in Hueco, to serve the climbing community and Hueco Tanks State Park in such a way that celebrates and maintains current and future access.